 If you don’t have short-term and long-term goals for your freelance career and revisit them occasionally, you’ll find yourself in December exhausted from running on the hamster wheel.
 Maybe you’ll even feel disappointed because you didn’t reach the goals you set at the beginning of the year.
 (Here’s how to set goals if you haven’t already.)

 Do you have an idea of where you want to be with freelancing in five years?
-The gig economy is expanding quickly and if you want to be working for yourself, from home, you need to think about what that requires.
-Do you want to make six figures freelancing by 2020?
-Have you thought about the skills you’ll need to get there?
+If you want to be working for yourself, from home, you need to think about what that requires.
+Do you want to make six figures freelancing this year or next?
+Have you thought about the skills you’ll need to put into practice to get there?
 If you plan to leave your full-time job (with health benefits and a retirement plan) to work for yourself, you’ll need to set a salary goal that’s about 25% higher than you’re making right now in order to make about the same money working for yourself.
 Here are six money decisions I encourage you to think about before going full-time freelance.

 You probably already have a general number in your head, but do you do a monthly check in to see how that’s going?
 As we’re nearly one-quarter through the year, have you revisited your income goal to see if you’re on track?
 I use a Google spreadsheet to track my assignments I’m working on (and how much they’ll bring in), as well as how much I’m waiting to be paid (in another sheet).
-With a goal to continue earning six figures as a freelancer, I feel most comfortable when those two sheets add up to close to $20,000.
-That’s usually for assignments I’m working on for the next two to three months, and assignments I’m waiting to be paid for that I turned in within the past month or two.
+I have a number in mind that I want to see when I add up the “invoices out” and “assignments I’m working on” and if that total isn’t as high as I’d like it to be, I ramp up marketing efforts.

 One of the beautiful things about freelance writing is that you can work for a variety of clients and outlets and write about topics that mean something to you.
 One of your goals for the year might be to get a personal essay published.
 (Mine was!
 Here’s one about my adopted pup, Jackson.)
 Another good freelance writing goal is to break into a new niche.
 I’ve been writing about health for a long time but I’m looking to write more about pet health, personal finance, and skin care.
 (I addressed two of those niches in that essay!)
 Look for ways you can start building up clips for a new niche with topics you’re already covering.
 Here are some tips on how to add multiple niches to your freelance writing career.

-When I addressed how many hours I work each week in that blog linked above and say that I aim for 30, those are the billable hours I’m working where I’m earning money for my time.
-I aim for $75 an hour freelancing on the low end and about 30 hours a week.
-That would average $2,250 of business weekly, times four weeks a month, times 12 a year, for an annual income of $117,000 gross if I didn’t take any time off and always hit that hourly rate for 30 hours a week.
-Oftentimes, my hourly rate is higher than that.
+When I addressed how many hours freelancers work each week in that blog linked above and say that I aim for 30, those are the billable hours I’m working where I’m earning money for my time.
+I aim to earn $100 an hour freelancing and working about 10 to 15 billable hours a week.

 Diana can help with: